wilsonshh/sentiment-classifier/README.md

 # Sentiment Analysis

-Sentiment analysis is the automated process of understanding an opinion about a given subject from written or spoken language.
+Sentiment analysis tool that automates process of understanding an opinion about a given subject from written language via Naive Bayes Classifier algorithm.

 ## Installation